-Refinancing: Which Option is for You?
+Refinancing: Which Program is for You?

-Reducing Your Monthly Payments
+Making Your Payments Lower

-Is "cashing out" your main purpose for your refinance?
-Your house needs renovating; your daughter has gone to University and needs tuition; or you are taking your family on a cruise.
-Then you'll need to find a loan higher than the remaining balance on your present mortgage.Then you You will want to get a loan for more than the balance remaining with your current mortgage in that case.
-However, if your loan interest rate is high now and you've had it for quite a few years, you may be able to accomplish your goals without making your mortgage payments increase.
+Is "cashing out" your main reason for refinancing?
+It could be you need to pay for home improvements, take care of your college kid's tuition, or go on a an Alaskan cruise.
+Then you'll need to find a loan for more than the balance remaining on your existing mortgage loan.So you You will want to find a loan for a bigger amount than the balance remaining with your current mortgage loan in that case.
+However, if your mortgage rate is currently high and you have held it for quite a few years, you could be able to achieve your goals without a rise in your mortgage payment.

-Want to know more about refinancing your home?
-Give us a call: (941) 366-5800.
+Curious about refinancing your home?
+Call us: (941) 366-5800.

 Got a Question?